ALF Oregon Class 48

 Executive Director, Cape Perpetua Collaborative

-Talaina is the Executive Director of Cape Perpetua Collaborative, where she gets to spend her days working toward something she deeply believes in: that the Oregon Coast should feel like home to everyone who visits or lives here, and that caring for it should be something we do together.
-The Collaborative offers no-cost programs and events that invite people into the land and sea environments of the Cape Perpetua region, and Talaina brings to that work a genuine warmth and curiosity about the people who walk through the door.
-As a newer leader still actively shaping these programs, she sees community conversations and honest feedback not as a challenge but as the whole point.
+Talaina is the Executive Director of Cape Perpetua Collaborative, where she works toward a simple belief: the Oregon Coast should feel like home to everyone, and caring for it should be something we do together.
+The Collaborative offers no-cost programs that connect people to the land and sea of the Cape Perpetua region, and Talaina brings real warmth to that work.
+She's especially focused on identifying the barriers that keep marginalized communities from fully participating in outdoor spaces, and on meeting people where they actually are.

-At the center of all of it is a simple hope: to help sustain and add to a community that is already full of remarkable people and organizations working hard to make this place thrive, and to show up for that work with as much heart and humility as she can.
+She also loves to travel, and she tries to volunteer wherever she goes, coming home each time reminded how much good work is happening everywhere.
+At the heart of it all is a simple hope: to help sustain a community already full of remarkable people, and to show up for that work with heart and humility.

 Eric Knox (he/him) — Portland